 Data insight is the key tool for delivering addressable advertising, writes Synamedia product manager Adam Davies.

-Join IBC365 on Thursday 8 August to explore how artificial intelligence and machine learning can be used to engage with consumers in the new digital market.
+Join IBC365 on demand to explore how artificial intelligence and machine learning can be used to engage with consumers in the new digital market.

 Connected TV now accounts for nearly half of all video advertising impressions served, according to the latest Video Benchmark Report from Extreme Reach.